 Vaile Mansion, 1500 N Liberty St, Independence, MO 64050, USA

 6. Fear (or Screaming) House in Union

 The truly horrifying account of one man's experience with this house was written by former tenant Stephen LaChance.
 They were amazed at the low rent and puzzled by the latches on the outside of all the doors.
 What started as small things such as a painting that kept falling off the wall, turned into a malevolent dark ghostly figure, a screaming man, and an attack by the house itself finally forcing them to leave.
 Turned out the house has had a long history of tenants leaving unexpectantly.
-You can read more of his story at www.legendsofamerica.com/mo-unionhaunting.html.
+Read more of this

 8. Kendrick House, Carthage

 Kendrick House was built in 1849 and is one of the oldest standing homes in Missouri.
-It was inhabited by The Kendrick family and their descendents for around 130 years and many deaths occurred during that time.
+It was inhabited by the Kendrick family and their descendents for around 130 years and many deaths occurred during that time.
 Interactions with a child spirit have been reported as well as shadowy figures, and the spirit of a slave woman who had been hung from a nearby tree.
 You can

 9. Anderson House, Lexington